body stripped and ready getting ready for paint.

 Enough of my personal financial problems.

-I got the smaller brake switch and it still seem wrong to me but maybe it will work.
+I got the smaller brake switch and it still seems wrong to me but maybe it will work.
 I don't know how it should be adjusted.

 But the real problem now I just discovered is my front end.
 The fork now appears loose, and has some play down by the horn section.
 Perhaps because I initially installed the horn upside down?
 Don't know and haven't really looked closely at it yet, but I think I will have to remove the front fork again, much to my dismay (to put it mildly).